NVIDIA/TransformerEngine/docs/faq.rst

    * - **Version: >=1.12**

          - Saves FP8 metadata to `core_attention._extra_state`
-         - Loading checkpoints saved by version:
+         - Loading behavior for checkpoints created by the following versions:

-             :<= 1.5:    Initializes FP8 metadata to default, i.e. 1s for scaling factors and 0s for amaxes
+             :<= 1.5:    Initializes FP8 metadata to the default, i.e. 1s for scaling factors, and 0s for amaxes
              :>= 1.6:    Loads FP8 metadata from checkpoint